Hector2024/ops-reading-notes/ops-301d14-reading11.md

 ## Resources

 https://www.howtogeek.com/404763/whats-the-difference-between-windows-and-windows-server/
-(Used for general understandingin the reading)
+(Used for general understanding in the reading)